mrsajadpp/auxin/docs/dateutils.md

 # Date Utility Functions Documentation

-This npm package provides several utility functions for working with dates in TypeScript.
-Below are the details of each function along with code examples for usage.
+This npm package offers various utility functions for managing dates in TypeScript.
+Below, you'll find detailed descriptions of each function along with code examples demonstrating their usage.

 ## `formatDate`

-Formats a date object as a string in the specified format.
+This function formats a date object into a string based on the provided format.

 ### Parameters